From Stein identities to moderate deviations: Applications

-We refer to Ellis (1985) for the concentration of measure results, Ellis and Newman (1978a, 1978b) for the results on limiting distributions.
-See also Chatterjee and Shao (2011) for a Berry-Esseen type bound when the limiting distribution is not Gaussian.
-Here we focus on the Gaussian case and prove the following two Cram\'er moderate deviation results for Case 1 and Case 2.
+We refer to \citet{E85} for the concentration of measure results, Ellis and Newman (\citeyear{EN78}, \citeyear{EN782}) for the results on limiting distributions.
+See also \citet{ChS11} for a Berry--Esseen-type bound when the limiting distribution is not Gaussian.
+Here we focus on the Gaussian case and prove the following two Cram\'er moderate deviation results for cases 1 and 2.